-Even if your business does receive a large enough quantity of packing peanuts to make recycling them a worthwhile activity, the best way to maximize the lifestyle of this packaging material is to call your local FedEx, UPS, or other packing supply company and ask if they take used packing peanuts.
+Even if your business does receive a large enough quantity of packing peanuts to make recycling them a worthwhile activity, the best way to maximize the lifecycle of this packaging material is to call your local FedEx, UPS, or other packing supply company and ask if they take used packing peanuts.
 If they do, ask if you can drop off your peanuts when you’re next in the area.

 If you receive biodegradable packing peanuts that are made from natural sources such as starch or wheat, and you have no use for them in your own packaging needs, you can add these to your compost pile or dissolve them in water to dispose of them.

 Congratulations to Kari D. for being the first person to answer this question correctly on Instagram.